bahmutov/cypress-socketio-chat/README.md

-[first-spec](./cypress/integration/first-spec.js) | Tests that the user can post a message and see it [random-name-spec.js](./cypress/integration/random-name-spec.js) | Creates a random user name for the test [client-api-spec.js](./cypress/integration/client-api-spec.js) | Invokes events as a 2nd user using app actions [socket-spec.js](./cypress/integration/socket-spec.js) | Connects to the Socket.io server as a 2nd user
+[first-spec](./cypress/integration/first-spec.js) | Tests that the user can post a message and see it [random-name-spec.js](./cypress/integration/random-name-spec.js) | Creates a random user name for the test [client-api-spec.js](./cypress/integration/client-api-spec.js) | Invokes events as a 2nd user using app actions [socket-spec.js](./cypress/integration/socket-spec.js) | Mimics the 2nd user by connecting to the Socket.io server from the plugin file
+[socket-from-browser-spec.js](./cypress/integration/socket-from-browser-spec.js) | Mimics the 2nd user by connecting to the Socket.io server from the spec file

 ## Running 2 Cypress instances